 - If you have failed you follow the failure instructions on the Feat Sheet or from your ref and replace your card in the deck and your deck to where you keep it.

-- You may have a redraw skill, if so you should leave your failure card out of the deck, shuffle and then draw a card or cut the deck a second time.
+- You may have a redraw skill, if so you should leave your failure card out of the deck, shuffle and then draw a card a second time.

 - If you draw a Critical Failure follow the instructions on the Feat Sheet or from your ref.
 A Critical Failure is NOT returned to your deck until the scene ends or you are instructed to put them back by the system.